Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Tulane and its opponents have combined to go over the current 55.5-point total in all three games this season.
+- Tulane and its opponents have gone over the current 55-point total in all three games this season.

-- The combined points per game average of the two teams, 67.7, is 12.2 points more than Saturday's over/under.
+- The two teams combine to average 67.7 points per game, 12.7 more than the total in this contest.

-- The 61 points per game these two squads have surrendered to opponents this season are 5.5 more than the 55.5 over/under in this contest.
+- These two squads surrender a combined 61 points per game, 6.0 more than this contest's over/under.

-- The Green Wave and their opponents have scored an average of 68.2 points per game in 2021, 12.7 more than Saturday's total.

-- The 55.5 total in this game is 4.5 points higher than the 51.0 average total in Blazers games this season.
+- The average total in Green Wave games this season is 68.2, 13.2 points above Saturday's over/under of 55.

 Tulane Stats and Trends

-- Thus far this year Tulane has two wins against the spread.
+- So far this season Tulane has two wins against the spread.

-- The Green Wave covered the spread in their only game when favored by 3.5 points or more.
+- This season, the Green Wave won ATS in their only game as a favorite of 3.5 points or more.

-- Tulane's games this year have eclipsed the over/under in all three opportunities.
+- Tulane's games this year have gone over the point total in all three opportunities.

-- When Tulane puts up more than 20.7 points, it is 2-1 against the spread and 1-2 overall.
+- Tulane is 2-1 against the spread and 1-2 overall in games when it puts up more than 20.7 points.

-- In games that Tulane totals over 305.0 yards, the team is 2-0 against the spread and 1-1 overall.
+- When Tulane churns out more than 305.0 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Green Wave have turned the ball over six times this season, four more turnovers than the Blazers have forced (2).
+- The Green Wave have turned the ball over four more times (6 total) than the Blazers have forced a turnover (2) this season.

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.